This vegetarian noodle stir fry has all things good such as ginger, garlic, cabbage, peppers and tofu.

 I like to buy fresh ramen noodles from the produce isle, these are fresh tasting, soft and just need microwaving for a minute or two before adding them to the veggies.
-Season with soy sauce and brown sugar and you get the most delicious stir fry noodles that are healthy and delicious!
+Then saute cabbage with ginger and garlic, season with soy sauce and brown sugar and you get the most delicious stir fry noodles that are healthy and delicious!

 Noodles and Cabbage Stir Fry

 - 1 bag fresh ramen noodles, or yaki soba Japanese style noodles

 - 1 bell pepper finely cut